 South African coal has a comparatively medium ash content, which can be reduced by washing before sale.
 Higher grades of final product are delivered to export markets with the lower grade product burned by Eskom’s specially designed power station boiler hearths.

 Excluding Sasol, the coal sector employs in the region of 82,248 people, which is the third largest group in the mining sector after gold and platinum group metals.
 Their annual earnings are in the region of R22 billion.

 At current rates of production, South Africa has reserves sufficient to satisfy its needs for more than a century.

-Geologist Hans Merensky discovered two deposits, each around 100km in length, which became known as the Bushveld Igneous Complex.
-This igneous body hosts more than half the world’s PGMs, and other associated minerals such as chromium, vanadium and refractory minerals.
+Geologist Hans Merensky discovered two deposits, each around 100 km in length, which became known as the Bushveld Igneous Complex.
+This igneous body hosts more than half the world’s PGMs and is ideal for PGM mining.
+It also hosts other associated minerals such as chromium, vanadium and refractory minerals.
 The Merensky Reef is found between the Critical and the Main Zone, and is rich in platinum group elements (PGEs): platinum, palladium, rhodium, iridium, osmium and ruthenium.

-The mines on this geological structure have for many years produced more than 75% of the world’s output.
+The mines on this geological structure have produced more than 75% of the world’s output for many years

 While diamond mining has been taking in place in South Africa for almost a century and a half, the country’s diamond sector is far from reaching the end of its life.
 Developments at the country’s three largest mines are designed to expand their outputs and to extend their lives to anywhere between a quarter and a half a century.